tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 1. Start a new browser instance

-2. Navigate to a url
+2. Navigate to a URL

 3. Start a trace